SpongePowered/SpongeDocs/source/about/faq.rst

 Worlds will be able to be ported over.
 It is up to plugin developers to create conversion processes that will allow you to keep plugin data, if any exists.
 Some plugin developers may not do this.

 On a related note, we will not be providing support for Bukkit plugins on Sponge.
-However, it may be possible for a third-party to create a way for Bukkit plugins to work on Sponge.

 How Will Switching to Sponge Affect Players on My Server?
 ---------------------------------------------------------